lokeshlal/BusinessRules/README.md

 ```
 First parameter is dummy name, second is number of parameter this function accepts and third is type of parameters this method accepts.

+# End points
+BusinessRules.Console project shows a sample usage of how to execute rules via rest call.
+There are 2 end points to execute rules
+1. api/async/executerule - To execute a single rule
+2. api/async/executerulegroup - To execute set of rules with in a same rule group

+# Rule Groups
+All rules in a Rule Group should have same Facts associated.